Online Connectivity-aware Dynamic Deployment for Heterogeneous Multi-Robot Systems: RESULTS

 In this comparison, we have the same setup as the simulation tests in terms of the types of robots, their capabilities, and the types of capabilities (green, magenta, cyan, orange).
 The total number of robots is the variant that increases from 20 to 80, half of which are the blue type robots and the other half are the red type.
 Three tasks are present in all the tests.
 For each data point in the plots, we generate 200 test cases and take the average value of them.
 In each test case, the requirement of each task in every category is randomly generated between 10 and 50, and the importance of every task is a random integer from 1 to 10.

 We can observe from Fig.\ref{fig:num_res1} that regarding to the computational efficiency, our greedy method is tremendously faster than the other two.
-Because the adaptive greedy method solves the assignment problem for each individual robot, its running time increases linearly with the number of robots.
+Because the adaptive greedy method solves the assignment problem for each individual robot, its running time increases quadratically with the number of robots.
 Still, it is at least 10 times faster than MIDACO and about 300 times faster than GA.
 In terms of the performance, which is measured by the remaining utility $J_r$, the greedy method is only slightly worse than MIDACO, while consistently better than GA.
 This gives our method a great potential to scale up the problem.
 It is also worth noticing that besides the scalability, our method has the advantage in flexibility.
 The traveling costs, which is a crucial factor in practice, can be easily incorporated into our method.
 Moreover, the assignments in our method are modified incrementally so the whole configuration of the multi-robot system will not be redesigned from scratch to adapt to the changes in the environment and most of the calculations will be early terminated as explained in Section \ref{sec:auction}.
-The advantages of our greedy method could be more significant when the types of robots and the number of tasks are scaled up.\footnote{The free educational version of MIDACO only supports at most four design variables, so we did not extend the numerical tests further.}
+The advantages of our greedy method could be more significant when the types of robots and the number of tasks are scaled up as the computational cost of the greedy method does not depend on the number of types and only increases linearly with the number of tasks.\footnote{The free educational version of MIDACO only supports at most four design variables, so we did not extend the numerical tests further.}